atsheehan/curriculum/lessons/guess-the-number-javascript/guess-the-number-javascript.md

 If you receive a popup, everything is hooked up correctly.

-#### Practice using `prompt` and `alert` in the developer console

-Let's open up the developer console in Chrome using `alt+command+j`.
+Let's open up the developer console in Chrome using `ALT + COMMAND + J`.
 Being the malicious JavaScript developers that we are, let's make some pop ups.
 Type in `alert("You've won an iPad");` into the Chrome developer console and hit enter.
 The alert should pop up.

 Now let's be a little bit more malicious.
 Paste the following code into the console: